takp/stock-price-predictor/report.md

 The important point to predict the time-series data is to avoid the look ahead bias.
 The time-series data affects each other.
 The values in the past affects to the value of the next day.
 This time, I split the data by the period so I believe I could avoid the look ahead bias.

+And about building the model, I decided to train the model with the simpler model, but the difficult point is how to find the best model.
+This model has only 1 LSTM layer (with 50 hidden units) and dense it to output feature.
+But, based on the purpose of this project, it is to investigate my hypothesis that there should be correlation between some countries stock price and currency data, and I believe I could achieve my target.

 ### Improvement